- Photo

 - RIDE Inc.

-Caripso Mahew, who teaches the basics of photography at Lausanne University of Fine Arts (ECAL) and is also the coordinator of Under Your Smell.
+Calypso Mahu, who teaches the basics of photography at the Lausanne University of Fine Arts (ECAL) and coordinator of Under Your Smell.
 This project is a collaboration with the global brand "JEAN PAUL GAULTIER".
-How did you lead this project to success with the students?
-Interviews were conducted at GALLERY X BY PARCO.
+How did you lead the project to success with the students?
+We had an interview at "GALLERY X BY PARCO".

-――It's very important to build a career after graduation.
+――It is very important to build a career after graduation.
 Thank you very much.

 Calypso Mahieu(ECAL)

-Jonas Plva Interview
+Jonas Pruva Interview

-Jonas Purva, who deals with communication, public diplomacy, and culture in general at the Swiss Embassy in Japan.
-In fact, the reason why this exhibition was held at GALLERY X BY PARCO was that we were able to realize the global creative weaved by ECAL, one of Europe's leading art universities, and Jeanpole Gorchie, which has been re-evaluated in Japan in recent years, at Shibuya PARCO.
-What kind of thoughts did you have in the background?
-I spoke to Pruva, who looks at Japanese culture.
+Jonas Pluva, a Swiss embassy in Japan, deals with communication, public diplomacy, and culture in general.
+In fact, the reason why this exhibition was held at “GALLERY X BY PARCO” was that the global creatives woven by ECAL, one of Europe’s leading art universities, and Jean Paul Gaultier, which has recently been re-evaluated in Japan, were realized by offerings at Shibuya PARCO.
+What kind of thoughts were there in the background?
+I spoke to Pluva, who looked at Japanese culture.

 ――How was this exhibition?